Talkleingit/Anomaly-detection-server/README.md

  The server expects to receive from the user a CSV file with all features the user would like to test.
 The user also specifies which algorithm he wishes the server to use
  (Regression or Hybrid).
 Then the server using a CLI component designed with the command behavioural design pattern executes the given commands by the user.
 The first command is responsible for collecting 2 csv files from the user, one for the learning phase and another for the matter of detection.
 The second command is responsible for setting the detection algorithm, Simple (Linear regression) or Hybrid (Min encapsulating circle).
-The third command
+The third command is responsible for the detection, meaning it runs an analysis on the detection file uploaded by the user and verifies if all attributes correlate to the findings of the algorithm in the learnNormal stage.
+The fourth command displays the algorithms results.
+The fifth command